-With financial institutions increasingly relying on third-party providers to offer their products and services comes increased risk.
+With financial institutions increasingly relying on third-party providers to offer their products and services, comes increased risk.
 Starting with the core system, should you outsource it or keep it in-house?
-And following with the rest of all the banking products you offer to your business clients or members that depend on technology, how in depth should your due diligence be?
-In this educational session, the presenter provides best practices based on the FFIEC IT Examination Handbook to help you develop a simple yet comprehensive Vendor Management Program.
+And following with the rest of all the banking products you offer to your business clients that depend on technology, how in-depth should your due diligence be?
+In this educational session, the presenter provides best practices based on the FFIEC IT Examination Handbook to help you develop a simple, yet comprehensive, Vendor Management Program.

-In addition, along with Vendor Management, which includes all the third-party providers of systems and software, comes yet another risk—Model Risk.
-The presenter will explain step by step the OCC SR Letter 11-7 following their guidance on Model Risk Management.
-You will walk away with a clearer understanding of where Vendor Management and Model Risk Management fit it within your ERM program.
+Along with Vendor Management, which includes all the third-party providers of systems and software, comes yet another risk—Model Risk.
+Get step-by-step guidance on the OCC SR Letter 11-7 and guidance on Model Risk Management.
+You will walk away with a clearer understanding of where Vendor Management and Model Risk Management fit in within your ERM program.

 - How Vendor Management Program fits in within Enterprise Risk Management

 - Vendor Due Diligence

 - Monitoring and Reporting Assessment Results

 - Definition of Model Risk and how it applies to your Institution

 - The OCC SR Letter 11-7 – A Step by step explanation

 - Examples of Model Risk – How it affects your institution